hensonj2/WoWLogParser/README.md

 	-	hit - records the hit, but not the damage done (used by dam, cast/aura use this by default)
 		- output of dam : same, minus damage column

+## Known Issues:
+- General:
+  - results files are not separated by difficulty.
+    - e.g: Guild Method pulls Wrathion(Heroic) 3 times, and then later comes back to pull Wrathion(Mythic) 2 times.
+Each Wration results file records 5 pulls worth of data.
+- Tracking Healing:
+  - Avenging Wrath is being tracked without considering Paladin specialization because they share the same spellID.